androiddevnotesforks/PixelMusic/README.md

-# Pixel Player
+# Pixel Music

-This is a beautiful **unofficial NetEase Cloud music player** on Android 🥳!
+This is a beautiful **unofficial NetEase Cloud music player** for Android 🥳!
 Thanks to the KMM and Compose, I planned to support more platforms such as MacOS, Windows 10, Linux in the near future.

 **Note:** This project is still in progress, which means it has instability.
 The features are poor